LohitoBurrito/CS225_Airport_Project/Project_Proposal.md

 ## Leading Question

 The goal of this project is to find the most cost effective path from going from one airport to another airport.
 Essentially, if we look at the distances/time it takes to go from airport A to airport B, the shortest path is to go from airport A to airport B, but sometimes it is not the most cost effective path or even a path at all.
 Sometimes people may need to take connecting flights to have the most cost effective flight.
 Therefore, the question we are trying to solve is which path will lead to the lowest money wastage while trying to optimize distances?
-We will accomplish this using 3 algorithms, Breadth first search for traversal for traversing a graph, Dijkstra’s algorithm to determine the shortest and most cost-effective path, and Kosaraju’s algorithm for an edge case involving connected components.
+We will accomplish this using 3 algorithms, Breadth First Search for traversal for traversing a graph, Dijkstra’s algorithm to determine the shortest and most cost-effective path, and Kosaraju’s algorithm for an edge case involving connected components.

 ## Dataset Acquisition and Processing